-Dr. Jared Stoochnoff exploration scientist, Canadian Space Agency

-Graduate Research Assistantship, 2018-19

-"Food from Thought provided the opportunity to attend a wide variety of training programs that bolstered my knowledge and experience...
+Dr. Jared Stoochnoff exploration scientist, Canadian Space Agency Graduate Research Assistantship, 2018-19 "Food from Thought provided the opportunity to attend a wide variety of training programs that bolstered my knowledge and experience...
 These training courses have been immensely helpful with my work at the Canadian Space Agency."

-Jared completed a PhD on lighting strategies for high-density protein crop production in controlled environment systems while also leading the finalist team Canada GOOSE in the Canadian Space Agency's Deep Space Food Challenge.
+Jared completed a PhD on lighting strategies for high-density protein crop production in controlled environment systems while also leading the finalist team Canada GOOSE\ in the Canadian Space Agency's Deep Space Food Challenge.
 Stoochnoff now manages a collaborative project with the German Aerospace Center to study, design and build an advanced ground test demonstrator to trial controlled environment agriculture technologies and operations for future space missions.
 Innovative food production technologies resulting from the project will inform developments in the Canadian North and the first lunar agricultural module.

-prior to joining the Canadian Space Agency

-Leah

-Blechschmidt

-corporate

-engagement

-adviser for

-agriculture,

-Nature United

-Graduate Research Assistantship, 2017-18

-"Team building and communication were major outcomes of my participation in the FFT program...[it] also helped me define my ambition for working in the agri-food sector and my ability to communicate this to prospective employers."
+Blechschmidt corporate engagement adviser for agriculture, Nature United Leah Graduate Research Assistantship, 2017-18 "Team building and communication were major outcomes of my participation in the FFT program...[it] also helped me define my ambition for working in the agri-food sector and my ability to communicate this to prospective employers."
 Blechschmidt completed an M.Sc. on the impact of landscape and farm practices on wild bees in apple orchards.
 She has worked to advance agricultural sustainability in international non-profits and as an independent consultant.
 Blechschmidt has provided support and strategic direction to a wide range of projects, including promoting human rights for seasonal workers in Turkey, achieving sustainability goals with producers in Argentina and communicating the farmer perspective on how companies can more effectively support producers.

-Dr. Cameron

-Fioret

-policy analyst,

-Natural

-Resources

-Canada; visiting

-research fellow,

-United Nations

-University

-Graduate Research Assistantship, 2017-18

-"I gained important skills in qualitative research and interdisciplinary work from my time with Food from Thought, which help me in my daily work in communicating projects, research and goals across federal governmental branches."
+These outstanding individuals have excelled in their studies and translated their knowledge into tangible contributions to the agricultural and food systems.
+Their achievements demonstrate the influence of the Food from Thought program.
+This spotlight explores their program participation, their current careers and the remarkable ways they are applying their acquired skills and knowledge, providing a glimpse into the promising future of the agri-food sector.
+Dr. Cameron Fioret policy analyst, Natural Resources Canada; visiting research fellow, United Nations University Graduate Research Assistantship, 2017-18 "I gained important skills in qualitative research and interdisciplinary work from my time with Food from Thought, which help me in my daily work in communicating projects, research and goals across federal governmental branches."
 Fioret completed a PhD on the ownership, commodification and distributive justice of natural resources, culminating in the publication of a book, The Ethics of Water.
 As a policy analyst for Environment and Climate Change Canada, he supported the creation of a new national freshwater governance agency.
-Currently, Fioret explores water governance as a visiting fellow at the United Nations University Institute on Comparative Regional Integration Studies and serves as a policy analyst in the energy systems sector of Natural Resources Canada.
+Currently, Fioret explores water governance as a visiting fellow at the United Nations University Institute on Comparative Regional Integration Studies and serves as a policy analyst in the energy systems sector of Natural Resources Canada. \prior to joining the Canadian Space Agency